h2o/h2o/deps/neverbleed/README.md

 Because private keys are the only _long-term_ secret being used for encrypting and/or digitally-signing the communication.

-Depending on how OpenSSL is used, it might be benefitial to separate symmetric cipher operations or TLS operations as a whole.
+Depending on how OpenSSL is used, it might be beneficial to separate symmetric cipher operations or TLS operations as a whole.
 But even in such case, it would still be a good idea to isolate private key operations from them considering the impact of private key leaks.
 In other words, separating private key operations only to an isolated process in always a good thing to do.